 Getting out of one’s comfort zone can be as mindless as any other idea.

 One way to get out of the trap of comfort zones is to reframe what you are doing because frankly, your comfort zone is really not all that important an idea to wrap your life around.
 It certainly should not be a reason for doing anything.

 If you make yourself present to where you are, what you want or need to do and the steps to accomplish what you need to do, how do comfort zones enter into that?

 Do you need to get out of your comfort zone when brushing your teeth?
 Perhaps standing on your head while brushing would be out of your comfort zone, but would it be worthwhile to do so?

 Perhaps you should consider sleeping standing up because that would be out of your comfort zone.

 All absolutes are problematic because there aren’t any.
 Absolutes are an illusion.
 So turning anything into an absolute as a guide for living life is a mistake.
 That includes “getting out of your comfort zone” if you use it as a measure of whether or not what you are doing is a good idea.

 It is far better to use comfort to determine when something is working or not.
 We use it as a tool for learning and living in a healthier way.

-We HSPs have the ability because we are so intuitive, creative and in touch with our feelings to notice comfort and discomfort as a way to make life work better – not as an absolute but as a tool for compassionate living.
+We sensitive people have the ability because we are so intuitive, creative, and in touch with our feelings to notice comfort and discomfort as a way to make life work better – not as an absolute but as a tool for compassionate living.

-That is really the value of discomfort and comfort and one of the wonderful ways HSPs can add a lot of value and magic to the world.
+That is really the value of discomfort and comfort and one of the wonderful ways sensitive people can add a lot of value, creativity, and magic to the world.